The Final (film): Plot

-Ravi immobilizes and silences Bernard with a drug and then Bernard is tortured with needles by Emily.
-Ravi secretly gives Kurtis a key and he escapes.
+Ravi immobilizes and silences Bernard with a drug, and then Bernard is tortured with needles by Emily.
+Ravi secretly gives Kurtis a key, and he escapes.
 Dane, obsessed with revenge, stabs and kills Ravi.
 The torture continues with Emily smearing a corrosive compound on Heather's face.
 As Bridget apologizes to Emily, she tells her to cut off Bradley's fingers to spare herself.
-She is unable to do it, so she puts the same compound on half of Bridget's face.
-When Emily gives the offer to Bradley, he agrees.
-And cuts off two of Bridget's fingers, as Bridget's face starts to burn.
+She refuses, but when Bradley is given the same choice, he reluctantly agrees and cuts two of Bridget's fingers off.
+Bridget then relents and agrees to cut Bradley's off, but is still unable to do so, prompting Emily to apply the same compound to half of Bridget's face before it starts to burn.

-Kurtis encounters Deputy Henessey and asks for help.
-But the Triplets shoot the Deputy.
-Kurtis grabs his gun, flees to a neighboring house and informs the owner, Parker, an elderly war veteran, of the events in Dane's house.
+Kurtis encounters Deputy Henessey and asks for help, but the Triplets shoot the Deputy.
+Kurtis grabs his gun, flees to a neighboring house, and informs the owner, Parker, an elderly war veteran, of the events in Dane's house.
 However, Parker doesn't trust Kurtis because he has a gun.
 After tying Kurtis to an armchair, Parker goes to Dane's house alone to investigate.
 He trips over a cord, and a trap severely injures his legs.
 Despite the injuries, he successfully kills two of the Triplets.

-An insane Dane taunts Bradley, who attempts to apologize.
+A crazed Dane taunts Bradley, who attempts to apologize.
 Dane severs his spinal cord with a switchblade, paralyzing him from the waist down.
 After freeing himself, Kurtis calls the police and heads to Dane's house.
 As Andy is about to cut off Riggs' tongue, Kurtis appears and kills Andy.
-Dane shoots Kurtis in the arm but Emily kills him before he can kill Kurtis.
-Emily says her last words to Kelli, then has Jack shoot her dead.
-As the police burst in, Jack kills himself after saying: "There are more like us out there."
+Dane shoots Kurtis in the arm, but Emily kills him before he can kill Kurtis.
+Emily then has Jack shoot her in the back of the head, and as the police burst in, Jack kills himself after saying, "There are more like us out there."

 The next day, a news reporter recounts how the popular kids were abducted and tortured "without reason."
 Kelli, unharmed but traumatized by the events, plans to die by suicide.
 At school, Kurtis exchanges eye contact with the remaining Triplet.
 The final scene reveals that Bridget is the disfigured girl from the film's beginning.